shadikawaf/faktura_app/README.md

 # Invoice Management App

-This is a **React-based invoice management app** that allows users to view, edit, and manage invoices fetched from a REST API.
+This is a **Invoice management app** that allows users to view, edit, and manage invoices fetched from a REST API.
 The app includes features like listing all invoices, viewing invoice details, and editing recipient information.

 ---